dlr-pa/riaf/source/preamble.rst

 riaf is designed to enable provenance and reproducibility of the research data in the early part of the data life cycle, i. e. prior to publication.
-It further is designed to enable checks on metadata relevant to research data management as defined e.g. in a machine actional data management plan (maDMP).
+It further is designed to enable checks on metadata relevant to research data management as defined e.g. in a machine actionable data management plan (maDMP).

 The primary focus is to work as an in-house solution to handle digital assets.
 It should be possible to use the data without downloading a complete digital